awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ### Provisioning Data Access IAM Roles

-The Fargate tasks used by this solution to perform deletions require a specific role to exist in every account that owns a bucket which will be connected to the solution.
-The role must have the exact name **S3F2DataAccessRole** (no path).

-A CloudFormation template is available as part of this solution which can be deployed separately to the main stack in every account that owns a bucket which the solution will need access to.
-The easiest way to deploy this role across more than one account, for example across your organization, is to use [AWS CloudFormation StackSets].
+The Fargate tasks used by this solution to perform deletions require a specific IAM role to exist in each account that owns a bucket that you will use with the solution.
+The role must have the exact name **S3F2DeletionRole** (no path).
+A CloudFormation template is available as part of this solution which can be deployed separately to the main stack in each account.
+A way to deploy this role to many accounts, for example across your organization, is to use [AWS CloudFormation StackSets].

 To deploy this template manually, use the IAM Role Template "Deploy to AWS button" in [Deploying the Solution](#deploying-the-solution)